hurtigruten/nellie.scripts/overrideLanguageuserFlow/README.md

 The updated json file should be uploaded to Azure AD B2C as an override for the given locale.

+If the script cannot find the ISO code for a given country it will set the value to "MANUAL UPDATE" and you will need to hunt down the ISO code and replace it manually in the json file.

 The script should be run like so:

 ```